agello/techlab/labs/02_cli.md

 # Lab 2: Installing OpenShift CLI

-In this lab, we will jointly install and configure the oc client so that we can then take the first steps on the OpenShift Techlab platform.
+In this lab, we will install and configure the oc client so that we can then take the first steps on the OpenShift Techlab platform.

 ## Command Line Interface